 When you begin talking about money with your partner, start small.
 You don’t need to dive into your retirement plans, investments, etc. Start by sharing something small, like your credit score or how much rent is.
-Share your thoughts on whether a joint back account is a good idea, or how to handle future transactions together.
+Share your thoughts on whether a joint bank account is a good idea or how to handle future transactions together.

-You could even ask for their advice or thoughts, as long as you are willing to consider what they have to say.
+You could even ask for their advice or thoughts, as long as you are willing to consider what they say.

 Starting small can warm you up to broaching such an important and sometimes scary topic as money with your partner.
 Before you know it, you’ll be creating financial goals together and working towards the life of your dreams.

 3 – Don’t Ambush Your Partner